 It might be appropriate to, instead of the above, send the complete evaluation set, both numerical and narrative, from a single class.
 That would allow for an objective view, rather than the edited view that arises from your choosing which narrative comments to include.
 However, a single class probably does not give a sense of your overall teaching profile.

 Two clients have been kind enough to send examples of their teaching evaluation summary tables.
-I share them here. [ I'm sorry that I couldn't manage to insert the tables themselves, and only got these links to files.
-I'll keep working on it.]
+I share them here.

 In all of your documents it is critical to be vigilant about the difference between your teaching as a TA and as Instructor of Record.
 Be aware that for the vast majority of search committees, TA work does not count as full-fledged teaching experience.
 If your department uses TAs as Instructors of Record for courses, then be absolutely sure that the title you use for the position includes an explanation that you were Instructor of Record.